joshiShrikant/uiStarterWithUser/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+# how to run this app?

+you need to do following commands to run this app locally.

+1. npm i
+2. ng s
+3. ng build --base-href "https://joshishrikant.github.io/reminderappPublish/" (do it 2 time)
+4. npx angular-cli-ghpages --dir=dist/my-app/browser